Contentful Personalization & Analytics

 }

-Use this optional step when your Node app already sends server-side events to an analytics, customer-data, or tag-management destination.
-The Optimization SDK still sends events to Contentful.
-Your application decides which approved Contentful context, if any, should also be forwarded.
+Use this integration when your Node app already sends server-side events to an analytics, customer-data, or tag-management destination.
+The Optimization SDK still sends events to Contentful; your application decides which approved Contentful context, if any, can also be forwarded.

-Consent or duplicate-delivery verification Gate both SDK and destination calls with the same request-scoped consent policy.
+3. Gate both Contentful and third-party delivery with the same application consent policy.

 const { entry: resolvedHeroEntry, selectedOptimization } = optimization.resolveOptimizedEntry(